lyzbcy/fire/Assets/lyzbcyMade VersionManagementAssistant/Documentation.md

 ### Interface at a Glance
 - **Hero Info Card**: Top gradient card displaying current branch, remote, unpushed count, and last pull time, with help links for team context.
-- **Action Toolbar**: Refresh/Stage All/Commit/Push/Pull use unified icon+text card buttons, automatically enabled/disabled based on remote/branch availability.
+- **Action Toolbar**: Refresh/Stage All/Commit/Push/Pull use unified icon+text card buttons.
+The **Branch** field is now a dropdown menu supporting quick switching.
 - **Three-Column Layout**: Left change tree (grouped by folder), middle/right commit form and recent commits, bottom `git log` area—all using a consistent card visual style.
+- **Context Menus**: Right-click on any file in the customized tree view to Stage, Unstage, Discard changes, or Open in Explorer.
 - **Preferences & Notifications**: Top-right gear icon for settings and language switching; notification icon for Git status messages.

 ### Initial Setup